redcountryroad/OSCP-shortsheet/README.md

 proxychains -q impacket-smbexec domain\user:password -target-ip  10.0.60.99
 proxychains -q evil-winrm -i 10.0.60.99 -u 'domain\user' -p 'password'

+#or on attacker's kali, you can connect to the third server using 127.0.0.1 on web browser.
+If the web browser shows unable to connect, then add thehost name to /etc/hosts
 ```

 ## compiling windows exploit on kali